J3698/j3698.github.io/_posts/2019-03-12-mobile-last-making-this-website-mobile-friendly.markdown

 ## Mobile First
 Of the words I bolded, mobile first is one of the most popular.
 Simply put, it's a design practice where the mobile version of a website is created first.
 Then, in a process called progressive advancement, the desktop version is built by adding to and modifying the mobile version.
 Sometimes that progressive advancement won't happen and the desktop version will be made independently from the mobile version - but usually not.

-I see two primary reasons to develop mobile first.
+While reading around, I've seen two good reasons to develop mobile first.
 First, mobile usage on the web is quickly growing compared to desktop usage:
 {% include img.html src="../pics/usage-graph.png" %}
 This data suggests that in the future or even now, the mobile version of a website is more important than the desktop version.